wmde/wikibase-release-pipeline/example/README.md

 > This document is for people wanting to self host the full Wikibase Suite.
 If you are looking for documentation about the individual containers provided with Wikibase Suite, head over to https://hub.docker.com/u/wikibase

-Wikibase Suite comes with the following services:
+Wikibase Suite comes with the following services, all of them packaged in docker containers:

 - **[Wikibase](https://hub.docker.com/r/wikibase/wikibase)** MediaWiki packaged with the Wikibase extension and other commonly used extensions.
 - **Job Runner** The MediaWiki [JobRunner](https://www.mediawiki.org/wiki/Manual:Job_queue#Cron) service which uses the same Wikibase container as above.